ben-yeung/nft-vision-discord/README.md

   * Retrieve a summary of a collection.
   * Returns an embed containing total supply, owner count, royalties (OS royalty included), total volume, and floor price.
   * Plans on including 7 day volume summary, 1 day change, etc
+* **/summary** [WIP]
+  * View a comprehensive summary of the currently monitored projects that includes current floor price and 24hr volume activity.
+* TBA ...

 ## 🧰 Debugging / Notes